‘Something has to change:’ Facing high denial rates for VA claims, 3 Gulf War vets intervene

 Combining both categories, Gulf War veterans saw a 17 percent approval rate – 18,000 out of 102,000 claims.

-The VA attributes the low approval rating to the complexity of Gulf War Illness, which complicates the claims process.
+Lack of training The VA attributes the low approval rating to the complexity of Gulf War Illness, which complicates the claims process.

 Brown says veterans contribute to the confusion by filing for conditions that aren’t presumptive, and misinformation in the veteran community spreads rapidly.